 Elementary school reading tutor/mentor

-The Senior Hub's, Schools Where All Thrive (SWAT) tutor/mentor program needs an additional 20 volunteers for the upcoming school year to help young students to improve their reading skills.
+The Senior Hub's, Schools Where All Thrive (SWAT) tutor/mentor program needs additional volunteers for this school year to help young students to improve their reading skills.
 SWAT teams of 3-5 adult tutor/mentors serve in approximately 15 elementary schools in the Adams 1, 12, 27J and 50 school districts in the north-Denver metro area.
 Volunteers spend 2-3 hours per week and help up to 4 students apiece.
 Most of the students are in the second or third grade with some younger or older elementary students depending on the school.
 Your help may allow these younger persons to avoid the downward spiral that often leads to school dropouts if their reading skills are insufficient.
-We're gearing up for this year, so please contact us today for more information.
+Contact Senior Hub's Outreach (SHOUT) Dept. for information 303-426-4408.

 About Senior Hub RSVP - SHOUT (Senior Hub Outreach)